 Kelly Arispe, professor in the Department of World Languages and principal investigator for a Digital Humanities Advancement Grant from the National Endowment for the Humanities, presented at the Open Education Global Conference in Nantes, France at the end of May.
 Her presentation titled, “Partnering Higher Education and K-12 Institutions in OER: A Sustainable Model for Engaging K-12 Teachers in OER-Enabled Pedagogy,” showcased the Pathways Project model for strategic K-16 community engagement.

-Also, the Language Flagship Hackathon invited Arispe to present virtually to twenty-nine students from 13 different flagship programs to collaborate in teams to design mobile experiences that integrated mobile affordances and language learning objectives.
+In April, the Language Flagship Hackathon invited Arispe to present virtually to students who collaborated in teams to design mobile experiences for language learning objectives.

-Learn more about the hackathon and the winner on the Language Flagship website.
+Learn more about the hackathon and the challenge winner on the Language Flagship website.